Why are reviews and testimonials so important these days? Why are they everywhere on the internet? In a word: “Trust”.

 1: Start from Your Own Domain/Platform

-Before you kick-off with content development, you need to have a domain/platform to host it.
+Before you kick-off with content development, you need to have a domain name and platform to host it.
 And this should be the domain you own and have access to.
 Other platforms like social networks or a mini-site work too.
 But, having a platform for hosting your content should come first.

 The truth is: effective content marketing requires a lot of effort, strategy and time.
 And that means you need to publish most of your quality content on a domain/platform you own where you can easily control it.

 It then becomes sweet and easier to share that content on social networks, Slideshare, Tumblr blogs, the list can go on.